BalaAmavasai/BalaAmavasai.github.io/about.md

 ### Talks and workshops

-Bala has done several talks and workshops on machine learning and deep learning under the IEEE banner.
-If you find this reapplicable to your organisation then please contact him.
+Bala has given several talks and workshops on machine learning and deep learning under the IEEE banner.
+If you think that these are reapplicable to your organisation then please contact him.

 ### Contact details